 How to Contribute: Schools

-- share their work and community's history with a vast and growing audience.
+- Share their work and the community’s history with a vast and growing audience

 How to Participate

-There are many ways to participate, depending on your teaching goals, the experiences you want your students to have, your students' interests, the amount of time you have, and the resources available in your community.
-Primary documents—original historical items including photographs, journals, letters, business records, artifacts, and much more—are the building blocks of Maine Memory Network and the foundation for all projects.
+There are many ways to participate, depending on your teaching goals, the experiences you want your students to have, your students’ interests, the amount of time you have, and the resources available in your school and community.

 Please visit our Education section to learn more.